10 Summer Family Fun Things to Do in Sonoma County

 Fans of Charlie Brown, Snoopy, and the rest of the Peanuts gang shouldn't miss this museum that honors the life and work of cartoonist Charles M. Schulz.
 Rotating exhibitions explore different aspect of Schulz's famous characters and creations, and kids can take draw and explore in the Education Room and even take cartooning classes.

-Right next door to the Schulz Museum is Snoopy's Home Ice, an ice skating rink founded by Charles Schulz in 1969.
+Right next door to the Schulz Museum is Snoopy's Home Ice, an ice skating rink founded by Charles Schulz in 1969 (ice rink is currently closed until the end of June, 2019).
 It's a great place to strap on some skates and cool off on a warm summer day.
 Their "Puppy Practice" sessions are perfect for beginners, and the Warm Puppy Cafe offers a place to relax, have a bite to eat, and watch the action on the ice.
 Did we mention they offer great birthday parties, too?

 Wouldn't it be great if you could take the family on an African safari without ever leaving the Bay Area?
 At Safari West near Santa Rosa, you can do just that!
 This 400-acre preserve offers guided tours where you can get up-close-and-personal with giraffes, zebras, cheetahs, rhinos, exotic birds, monkeys, water buffalo, and antelopes of all kinds.
 Bonus: you can stay overnight in one of their luxury "glamping" tent cabins!

 Santa Rosa's sprawling Howarth Park not only offers the requisite park play structures, but a train, carousel, animal barn, pony rides, bounce house, and more!
 There's even a boathouse where you can rent a sailboat, canoe, or paddleboat to take out on the park's Lake Ralphine.